Think of a slip and fall accident, and you probably think of stepping in a puddle. Such a fall may bruise your elbow or sprain your hip.

 They can examine whether the victim was drinking or consuming drugs.
 Intoxication can make a person more prone to accidents.

-Carelessness is another reason why you should hire a slip-and-fall attorney in South Carolina.
+Carelessness is another reason why you should hire a Columbia slip and fall attorney.
 Even if you are largely responsible for the accident, your attorney will point to the other party’s culpability.
 That will affect payout rates.